Bowery Daze: Plot

 Krazy is a bartender of a tavern on the street of Bowery.
 He serves his patrons by filling their mugs with lager from barrels.

-When the pianist of the place is done playing, Krazy conducts for an orchestra to play some music.
+When the pianist of the place is done playing, Krazy conducts an orchestra to play some music.
 As the music plays, a stage act featuring dancing ladies takes place.
 The dancing ladies are fronted by none other than Krazy's spaniel girlfriend.
 Krazy's act is followed by one featuring a bass singer walrus singing a melancholy song.

 Moments later, while Krazy and the spaniel are at a table chatting, a fat Onion Johnny comes in.
 The Onion Johnny takes the spaniel, and dances with her regardless of what she thinks.
 Krazy, who is a bit bothered, intervenes.
 When Krazy and the spaniel pummel at the Onion Johnny, the patrons hurl glassware around before going into a brawl.
-Eventually the spaniel restrains the Onion Johnny in a corset.
+Eventually, the spaniel restrains the Onion Johnny in a corset.